0xDBFB7/covidinator/documents/notes/Simulation.md

 Switching to GCC 7.3 - with updated OpenMP 4.5 - finally established linear scaling with omp_thread_count.
 Peaks at 15, as expected.

-There's also a lot of variance; and the program distinctly slows down at about 50,000 iterations.
+There's also a lot of variance; and the program distinctly slows down at about 41,000 iterations.
 Almost seems like thermal throttling?
+No, definitely not.
+Valgrind says there's a mem-leak.
+It's not writes to disk.

+Essentially no difference between -O2 vs -O3

+aah stuck in the darned weeds now.

+Aha!
+After 42000 iterations, it runs into a nan.
+Why?
+Where did that come from?

+man, why didn't I just use an existing library like mdcore for the real MD part

+that was so stupid

+RUMD: great!
+Python  but no provisions for external forces, or direct access.